-Bachelor of Arts in Social Science with a Preliminary Single Subject Credential (California Only)
+Bachelor of Arts in Social Science with an Inspired Teaching and Learning Preliminary Single Subject Credential (California)

 Program Learning Outcomes